 The NordicTrack S22i bike offers many of the same key features that you long for with the Peloton.
 The bike looks sleek and stylish, with a crisp HD display touchscreen.
 The bicycle screen broadcasts the iFit Coach that allows you to access classes.
 This model includes twin dumbbells, two water bottle holders, and dual cage or clip-in pedals.
 The flywheel moves smoothly and quietly to let you workout without bothering your spouse or waking your kids.

 - Interactive Personal Training at Home powered by iFit; 1-year iFit membership included with your exercise bike; gain access to on-demand, interactive trainer-led global and studio workout programs ($396 value)

-- 22" Interactive HD Touchscreen Display streams on-demand iFit workouts directly to your equipment and provides easy stats tracking; Adjustable display mount allows for 360-degree screen rotation
+- 22 inches Interactive HD Touchscreen Display streams on-demand iFit workouts directly to your equipment and provides easy stats tracking; Adjustable display mount allows for 360-degree screen rotation

-- -10% to 20% LIVE Incline-Matching technology; 24 digital resistance levels for complete workout control; Watts readout tracks your power output
+- -10 to 20 percent LIVE Incline Matching technology; 24 digital resistance levels for complete workout control; Watts readout tracks your power output

 ProForm Studio Bike Pro

 If you are really looking to bike on a budget, ProForm offers the most wallet-friendly option among the Peloton alternatives.
 The bike connects with iFit and offers one-on-one sessions with personal trainers on outdoor courses.
 When you are following a program, the bicycle will automatically increase and decrease your resistance.
 This feature is not only pretty cool, it also means there is no guesswork on your end.
 The ProForm bike is also sturdy, smooth, quiet and easy to move on a set of front-mounted wheels.